How to Do Competitive Landscape Analysis: 7 Frameworks

 A customer journey map is a non-standard competitor analysis framework example, but it can also shed light on how your competitors are doing from the perspective of a user.
 It is applied to track the users' "footprints" and learn via which touchpoints they're reaching a brand and how they're interacting with it.
 Then this information is used to refine your own strategy.

 How do people find your competitors?
 What leads them to discover their services?
 To find that out, mark the buyer personas and map the customer channels.
 This includes looking through their social media, website, paid ads, and so on.
 For instance, you may monitor how many followers they have on social media and how the competitor interacts with them.
+Based on that, you should also decide whether to replicate their strategy or not.
+For example, if they've got a good follower base on Instagram, you should think about whether you should purchase IG followers and what the expected ROI would be.

 Then, what makes customers take the action desired by your competitors?
 Say, what pushes them to sign up or make a purchase?
 For example, you can examine their website, its navigation, messaging, calls to action, and how the funnel is organized.